-Las 21 Divisiones (sometimes also reffered to as Los Misterios or Dominican Vodou) is a tradition which comes from the Dominican Republic.
-It is a relgious practice which blends influences from Catholicism, religious practices of the KOngo, Benin and Yoruba (Nigeria) , Haitian Vodou and Taino Indian religous practices.
+Las 21 Divisiones (sometimes also refferred to as Los Misterios or Dominican Vodou) is a tradition which comes from the Dominican Republic.
+It is a religious practice which blends influences from Catholicism, religious practices of the Kongo, Benin and Yoruba (Nigeria) , Haitian Vodou and Taino Indian religious practices.

 While we’re on the topic— Dominican Vodou (or Vudu) and Las 21 Divisiones/Los Misterios —-what is in a name?

 Due to the History of the Dominican Republic, and the stronghold of the Catholic faith, a large number of Dominicans who practice the 21 Divisions or partake within it’s ceremonies/rituals still identify as exclusively Catholic.
 Those involved at deeper levels (Papa Boko/ Papa Lwa Mama Mambo) will often be public about their Vodou/Vudu practice but state that it works together with Cahtolicism rather than against it.

 The vast majority of Dominicans and Caballos de Misterio reject the label of Vodou or Vudu and do not refer to the practice as Dominican Vodou.
 They state that Vodou or Vudu as it is known is a Haitian Religion/Tradition and not the same as Las 21 Divisiones.
 Although this belief is very slowly being changed and dissipated with the interconnectedness of the world (thanks to the internet ; ), and ease of travel, etc ) nowadays, we practitioners know that it will take a long time before the change is universal.